-In 2018/19 the College has delivered 1,737 funded students from an initial contract of 1,904 learners.
-This has not resulted in any funding clawback, but the College is mindful that funding was protected and that some of this has been used to rebase College costs for 2019/20, so that it better correlates to the funding contract for 2019/20.
+In 2019/20 the College has delivered 1,621 funded students from an initial contract of 1,737 learners.
+This has not resulted in any funding clawback, but the College is mindful that funding was protected and that some of this has been used to rebase College costs for 2020/21, so that it better correlates to the funding contract for 2020/21.
+The College was able to retain students during the long period associated to Covid-19 lockdown and has recruited to target for 2020/21.

-Initial A-Level Performance System (ALPS) value-added scores for the College indicate that student performance levels have been maintained throughout the introduction of linear A-levels, compared to the national pictures, which has seen a significant dip in value-added outcomes due to the introduction of linear A-levels.
-Achievement and value-added scores for most Level 3 Extended Diplomas are broadly in line with national averages.
+Initial A-Level Performance System (ALPS) value-added scores for the College indicate that student performance levels have been maintained throughout the introduction of linear A-levels, compared to the national picture, which has seen a significant dip in value-added outcomes due to the introduction of linear A-levels.